keyko-io/web3-monitoring-agent/doc/api.md

 {
  "id": "event_smartcontract_filter_id",
  "contractAddress": "0x4ddc2d193948926d02f9b1fe9e1daa0718270ed5",
+ "startBlock": "7000000",
  "eventSpecification": {
   "contractName": "MyContract"
  }
 }
 ```

+If the `startBlock` parameter is given, the agent will reply the old events emitted since the block specified.
+This feature requires to be connected to an **archive node**.

 #### Hard Coded Configuration
 Static events can be configured within the application.yml file of Eventeum.